 Also popular among car racing fanatics is the motorway-inspired Nike Air Max 720 Saturn.
 The high-top version was initially dropped in Black/Dynamic Yellow-University Red colorway and goes higher at $200.
 Some notable details in this iteration include “Racing” branding at the heels and “AIR 7720” placed repeatedly on its racing stripe taping just above the Air Max heel unit and the printed Swoosh.
 The shoe debuted during the All-Star Weekend in Charlotte held at the city’s motor speedway.
 Other color options for the Nike Air Max 720 Saturn also came out like the White/Red and Triple Black.
 Additional anticipated releases are the Nike Air Max 720 Saturn “Pure Platinum” and Nike Air Max 720 Saturn “March Madness.”

 For the Nike Air Max 720, the colorway game seems endless with anticipated releases for the Desert Gold, Team Crimson, Metallic Silver, Pale Vanilla, Black/Laser Pink, and Pink Rise colorway options for 2019.
-It was also announced on Air Max Day 2019 that American football star Odell Beckham Jr. will be collaborating on an Air Max 720.
-Shown in his Instagram account, the football star showed a Multi-Color and Hyper Pink color scheme for the collaboration shoe expected to be released on June 21, 2019.
+It was also announced on Air Max Day 2019 that American soccer star Odell Beckham Jr. will be collaborating on an Air Max 720.
+Shown in his Instagram account, the soccer star showed a Multi-Color and Hyper Pink color scheme for the collaboration shoe expected to be released on June 21, 2019.

 Styling the Air Max 720 on-feet